sassoftware/R-swat/README.md

 # SAS Scripting Wrapper for Analytics Transfer (SWAT) for R

-SWAT is an R package that enables you to interface with with SAS Cloud Analytics Services (CAS), the in-memory server that is the centerpiece of the [SAS Viya](http://www.sas.com/en_us/software/viya.html) platform.
+SWAT is an R package that enables you to interface with SAS Cloud Analytics Services (CAS), the in-memory server that is the centerpiece of the [SAS Viya](http://www.sas.com/en_us/software/viya.html) platform.
-Using the SWAT package, you can write an R program that connects to a CAS server, analyze large in-memory data sets, and then work with the results of the data analysis using familiar data-wrangling technigues in R.
+Using the SWAT package, you can write an R program that connects to a CAS server, analyze large in-memory data sets, and then work with the results of the data analysis using familiar data-wrangling techniques in R.

 This package provides facilities for starting a CAS session and running actions in CAS--such as classifying data with a decision tree or modeling